-In fig. \ref{wz} we plot the equation of state $ w(z) $ as a function of $ z $ for the three cases explicitly calculated in this paper: (i) no neutrino contribution to the dark energy and the scalar mass $ M = 3.96 $ meV, (ii) a Majorana neutrino with mass $ m = 3.2 $ meV and the scalar mass $ M = 4.35 $ meV, (iii) a Dirac neutrino with mass $ m = 3.2 $ meV and the scalar mass $ M = 4.66 $ meV.
-[See the discussion in sec. \ref{mM}].
+\item{(i) No neutrino contribution to the dark energy and the scalar mass $ M = 3.96 $ meV.} \item{(ii) A Majorana neutrino with mass $ m = 3.2 $ meV and the scalar mass $ M = 4.35 $ meV.} \item{(iii) A Dirac neutrino with mass $ m = 3.2 $ meV and the scalar mass $ M = 4.66 $ meV.
+[See the discussion in Section \ref{mM}].}

-We see that the equation of state in all three cases differs from the cosmological constant case $ w = - 1 $ by less than $ 1 \% $.
+\item{We see that the equation of state in all the three cases (i)-(iii) differs from the cosmological constant case $ w = - 1 $ by less than $ 1 \% $.}

-Several recent papers claim that values of the equation state $ w $ a little below $ -1 $ are favoured by the observations \cite{wmmu}.
-This is precisely like the equation of state eq.(\ref{wm1z}) found here.
-However, the observed values $ w < - 1 $ are within the error bars and so the present data do not give a definite conclusion on whether $ w < - 1 $ \cite{ap}.

-The value of the lightest neutrino mass eq.(\ref{mneu}) is well below the neutrino mass splittings $ \sqrt{\Delta m^2_{sun}} $ and $ \sqrt{\Delta m^2_{atm}} $ and consistent with both direct and inverse mass hierarchies \cite{slac}.
+\item{The value of the lightest neutrino mass Eq.(\ref{mneu}) is well below the neutrino mass splittings $ \sqrt{\Delta m^2_{sun}} $ and $ \sqrt{\Delta m^2_{atm}} $ and consistent with both direct and inverse mass hierarchies.